 "Agama, Demokrasi, dan Pancasila" oleh Dr. Anas Saidi

 As a closing session of Sociology of Religion course, Undergraduate Program of Departmen of Sociology, in cooperate with LabSosio, University of Indonesia, held an public lecture titled “Agama, Demokrasi, dan Pancasila” (‘Religion, Democracy, and Pancasila’).
 This public lecture was held on Thursday, November 30, 2017, at the Auditorium of Juwono Sudarsono, Faculty of Social and Political Sciences, University of Indonesia.
-This public lecture invites Dr. Anas Saidi (researcher of LIPI – ‘Lembaga Ilmu Pengetahuan Indonesia’) as a speaker and moderated by Lucia Ratih Kusumadewi, DEA (lecturer of Sociology of Religion course, University of Indonesia).
+This public lecture invites Dr. Anas Saidi (researcher of LIPI – ‘Lembaga Ilmu Pengetahuan Indonesia’) as the speaker and moderated by Lucia Ratih Kusumadewi, DEA (lecturer of Sociology of Religion course, University of Indonesia).

 According to Dr. Anas Saidi, Indonesia is a social context in which there is a relation between democracy and religion.
 The context is said to be unique because, in fact, the majority of countries with a majority of the religious population (Islam, in this context) tends not to promote democracy.
 Another fact is that the ‘majority religion’ in Indonesia (Islam) tends to be textual in contemporary times, which then raises different groups within the internal of Islamic adherent in Indonesia.
 At the same time, democracy in Indonesia is in a dangerous position due to the prevalence of primordiality that threatens diversity in Indonesian society.